Published: Feb 3, 2020Time to read: 7mins Category: Recruitment

 A talent pipeline strategy can enhance talent mobility.
 Understanding the talent already in the organization and identifying who can be called on to fill key gaps is another key advantage.
 Using employee data stored in the HR system can illuminate the talent already in place and their unique skills and strengths.

 In addition, the use of a talent pipeline can also help companies address a pressing challenge in talent acquisition today: the need to create a diverse workforce.
 A company that hires individuals of all backgrounds is likely to benefit more from the life experiences of their diverse employees.
 A report from McKinsey & Company emphasizes the benefits of developing a diverse workforce.
-The study found that gender-diverse companies are 15 more likely to outperform their competition financially, while ethnically diverse companies are 35% more likely.
+The study found that gender-diverse companies are 15 times more likely to outperform their competition financially, while ethnically diverse companies are 35% more likely.

 Step 1: Mobile Optimize Your Career Site